someobserver/recurgence/math/06-recurgent-field-equation/index.md

 ### Overview

-This section develops the **Recurgent Field Equation** as the fundamental dynamical law governing semantic evolution, synthesizing the geometric foundations from §3, recursive stress-energy from §4, and semantic mass from §5 into a unified field theory.
+The **Recurgent Field Equation** is the fundamental dynamical law governing semantic evolution, synthesizing the geometric foundations from §3, recursive stress-energy from §4, and semantic mass from §5 into a unified field theory.
 The equation emerges from a variational principle based on the Recurgent Lagrangian $\mathcal{L}$, which encodes the interplay between coherence propagation, recursive coupling, and autopoietic potential.

 Mathematical structures:
 1. **Field Lagrangian** $\mathcal{L} = \frac{1}{2}g^{ij}(\nabla_i C_k)(\nabla_j C^k) - V(C) + \Phi(C) - \lambda\mathcal{H}[R] + \mu W$